zackpyle/etch-docs/docs/docs/utilities/recipes/miscellaneous-recipes.md

 - **concentric-radius**:
 Applies concentric border radius and enhances padding for nested elements, ensuring child elements have a unified rounded appearance and remain visually cohesive.

+- **is-bg**:
+Turns any element into a background element and automatically handles the layering of multiple background elements.